Warsaw-Student-Hacking-Team/data4good-frontend/README.md

 * react & typescript
 * tailwind css

-Scalability could be achieved by utylizing cloud technologies as our app is dockerized and can be deployed to any cloud provider.
+Scalability could be achieved by utilizing cloud technologies as our app is dockerized and can be deployed to any cloud provider.

 Checkout our ML repo at: https://github.com/Warsaw-Student-Hacking-Team/data4good-ml